cschmittiey/blog/content/blog/2019-06-07-moving-lots-of-research-data-from-google-drive-to-a-team-drive.md

 Looking at our two options, we didn't have much hope.
 What were we going to do?

 My first idea was to download a zip archive of the team resources, and then unzip it and upload it to the team drive.
 We started this process, but the zip creation took longer than 4 hours, and so we were back to square one, not sure what to do.
 Eventually, I remembered about `rclone`, a handy little tool that acts a lot like `rsync` except it's primarily for interacting with cloud data.

+After a little bit of `rclone` configuration, I started a sync from our original shared folder to the new Team Drive.
+I ran the sync from a Google Cloud Compute Instance, and it took about 36h for the first run, with a couple hours.
+It's now on the second run (to hopefully resolve the errors) and I'll make a part 2 once it finishes with lessons learned!